protolambda/blocktopograph/README.md

 *Documentation coming SOON*

-*update*: build.gradle improvements coming SOON.
+*update*: gradle build has been fixed

 ## LICENSE